Do you love running your fan, but are worried it might be increasing your utility bills a lot?

 #2 Look For EnergyStar Rating Fans

-Modern appliances are designed carefully and with energy efficiency in mind.
-If you were to compare an older ceiling fan to a brand-new one, chances are that the newer model would consume a lot less power than its competitor.
+You see, modern appliances are designed carefully and with energy efficiency in mind.
+If you compare an older ceiling fan to a brand-new one, chances are that the newer model would consume much less power than its competitor.

-That being said, even among great products, there are some that offer better performance than others.
-Ceiling fans with EnergyStar ratings are a great option for people that want to maximize the bang for their buck.
+However, even among great products, some offer better performance than others.
+Ceiling fans with EnergyStar ratings are a great option for people who want to maximize the bang for their buck.

 Now, don’t get too excited.
-This efficiency rating is not magic.
-I do recommend checking out ceiling fans that are EnergyStar approved because they can, in fact, help you save money, but don’t expect it to lower your fan’s power draw by 50%.
+The efficiency rating is not magic.
+I do recommend checking out ceiling fans that are EnergyStar-approved because they can, in fact, help you save money, but don’t expect it to lower your fan’s power draw by 50%.

 Here’s a chart to help set some expectations.